SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 ![](https://raw.githubusercontent.com/SCPR/kpcc-data-team/aaron-dev/data/2015-dwp-claims/imgs/claims_per_month.png)

 # Details of the data
-* Some of the dates in the date_of_loss column are probably wrong, i.e. the person who reported a loss from UCLA break on the day before it happened.
+* Some of the dates in the date_of_loss column are probably wrong, i.e. the person who reported a loss from UCLA break on the day before the break happened.
 They represent the date the claimant *reported* the loss happened, which could represent the date it was discovered.
-* The matter_sub column is the unique ID for this data.
-I made it by combining (you guessed it) the matter and sub columns.
+* The matter_sub column was created by combining (you guessed it) the matter and sub columns.
-	* if that appears multiple times, it means the same person received claims from the same incident multiple times
+	* If that appears multiple times, it means the same person received claims from the same incident multiple times
-	* totally possible some unlucky/litigious soul would be in there receiving multiple claims from multiple incidents
+	* Totally possible some unlucky/litigious soul would be in there receiving multiple claims from multiple incidents
+		* One person received 4 separate payouts from a 2013 main break
 * The description field is often opaque but gives a general idea about what happened
 * If you, like me, need to brush up on subrogation claims, [here's a start](http://www.investopedia.com/terms/s/subrogation.asp#ixzz3c2pWhEZY)
 	* A lot of these claims are pursued by insurance companies